sherin119/flutter_movie_app/README.md

 3.Run pub get

-4.Create a config.dart file in the main lib folder, and add the value of the ApiKey as 'const apiKey = "<ApiKey>";'
+4.Create a config.dart file in the main lib folder, and add the value of the ApiKey as 'const apiKey = "ApiKey";'

 5.Run the app